AlfioEmanueleFresta/practical-xss/worksheet.rst

-This type of attack is known as *non-persistent*, because the result is not saved in the website's database, and it needs the attacker to share the link of the resulting search results page and it only affects users which click on the malicious link.
+This type of attack is known as *non-persistent*, because the result is not saved in the website's database, and it needs the attacker to share the link of the search results page and it only affects users who click on the malicious link.

 Fix the search